-So if you want to give someone a holiday gift that will touch their heart and stick in their mind, try something with a good scent — some heavenly body butter, a delicious candle, or an adult scratch-and-sniff book.
-(Get your mind out of the gutter — we’re talking about books like, “The Essential Scratch & Sniff Guide to Becoming a Wine Expert” and “The Scratch & Sniff Guide to Beer.”)
+So if you want to give someone a gift that will touch their heart and stick in their mind, try something with a good scent — a mood-boosting CocoBomb trio, a delicious candle, or a grown-up scratch-and-sniff book.
+(Get your mind out of the gutter — we’re talking about books like “The Essential Scratch & Sniff Guide to Becoming a Wine Expert” and “The Scratch & Sniff Guide to Beer.”)

 The perfect addition to your perfumed present?
-Cocofloss in ’tis-the-season scents of Dark Chocolate, Vanilla Bean, and Pure Peppermint.
+Cocofloss in ’tis-the-season scents scents of Dark Chocolate, Vanilla Bean, Cara Cara Orange, and Pure Peppermint.
 These aromas in particular don’t just please the palate, they can have positive effects on the entire body, leading to more relaxation, a better mood, and sharper concentration.
 So inhaling them while you floss leads to brighter smiles in many ways!

-Here’s more on why you should let your nose indulge in these three sweet fragrances 👃💗:
+Here’s more on why you should let your nose indulge in these irresistible fragrances 👃💗: